MichalisIosif/MichalisIosif/README.md

 FlexJob: An online booking and management platform designed for service providers to streamline their scheduling and client management.
 Future Startups 🚀: Always brainstorming and developing new ideas to bring to life.

+Goals
+🌍 To build impactful products that solve real-world problems.
+📚 To continuously learn and grow.

 📚 Fun Facts
+📖 I write philosophical poetry/ideas in my spare time.
 🧠 I'm addicted to knowledge—learning something new every day is my obsession.
 🔬 I have an extremely curious mind and constantly think about crazy ideas.
 For example: I am studying how plants defy gravity as they grow upwards and researched if that principle could be applied to passing through black holes.